 Grilled meats don’t disappoint, lamb is a nice alternative to steak and a perfect companion to the local wines.
 The meat is flavorful, cooked just through, and is offset by a bright squeeze of lemon.
-But, much better yet is braised wild boar.
-Marinated for three days before long slow cooking, the lean meat becomes tender and soft.
+But, much better yet is osso bucco or braised wild boar, marinated for three days before long slow cooking, the lean meat becomes tender and soft.
 It is cloaked in a rich tomato sauce laden with minced vegetables.
 Delicious sautéed spinach is the perfect accompaniment.

 The wine list is composed primarily of Chianti with particular focus to producers in and around Castellina in Chianti.
 Even the house wine is pleasant and quaffable, not too heavy, and with plenty of fruit.
 The restaurant buys it from a local grower, purchasing the entire production and putting their own name on the label.
 It is food-friendly table wine; something that you would be happy to drink day in and day out, should you be lucky enough to live here.